 How pensions can be divided

-If you want to find out about the basics of how pensions can be split, read my article called What happens to the pension during divorce – why the pension shouldn’t be overlooked during divorce.
+If you want to find out about the basics of how pensions can be split, read my article called What happens to the pension during divorce?
+Why you shouldn’t overlook the pension.

 SAVVY TIP: The main points of the article are that the pension can be offset (which means that one partner gets a greater share of other assets, such as the house, instead of a chunk of the pension), an attachment order can be made (which was previously called ‘earmarked’; it means that the pension isn’t divided until the person whose pension it is retires) or split at the time of divorce (called ‘pensions sharing’).